Why you need a consignment store strategy for sustainable style.

-Whether you are new to shopping consignment stores for clothes or have been shopping at consignment stores for years, it’s time a strategy!
+Whether you are new to shopping consignment stores for clothes or have been shopping at consignment stores for years, a strategy can make your efforts much more rewarding.
 When you have a strategy for your shopping, it’s how the deals happen and how you can find great pieces that align with your style for fantastic prices.
-This is why it’s time to get strategic. *This strategy is for both women and men.
+This is why it’s time to get strategic.

 If you are familiar with my story and my business, you know that I shop almost exclusively from secondhand stores (consignment and thrift).
 With my approach, I have created accounts a multiple stores so that when I shop at those stores, I don’t pay for my clothes or I pay very little.
 How do I do this?

 Strategy for consignment stores for clothes:

 Figure out the stores near you (if you are going to be using stores with physical locations) and go to their websites to read about their consignment policies.
 If they don’t have that online, call to ask or go in person.
 Questions to ask:

 - What brands they take, if they limit the items by when they were originally sold and if they have a minimum purchase price for the items they accept?
 By this I mean, some stores only take items that originally sold for $50 or more.